Estimates of Populations Evacuating and Using Public Shelters

 This is a broad category that encompasses mass homeless shelters, specialized homeless shelters, in-residence treatment programs and certain non-residence assistance programs, etc. If they are licensed or tax supported they are expected (if not required) to have a hurricane plan in place, similar to those already described.

-Transportation assistance will also be provided if prior arrangements are made through transferred to do so.
+Transportation assistance will also be provided if prior arrangements are made.
 (Several of these have the means to transport their residents and clients without assistance.)
 However all residents and clients will need to be assembled at predesignated pickup point locations and ready for transport immediately after a Mandatory evacuation order is issued.
 (For anyone requiring "horizontal transport" separate arrangements will have to be made in advance) .

 There are three major correctional facilities within Chatham County; the Youth Detention Center, the Chatham County Detention Center and the Coastal Correctional Institute.
 All of these facilities are required to have plans appropriate for hurricanes and should be self-sufficient during a storm.
 The Youth Detention Center will transport its residents to a similar facility inland.
 The other two facilities will shelter-in-place for all categories of storms.